frankiejarrett/woocommerce-countdown-banner/readme.md

 When the counter reaches zero the promotional banner will disappear automatically.

 No need for you to remember to login and turn it off.

-### Will the countdown also be visible on mobile devices? ###
-Yes, the countdown banner is responsive for all devices.

 ### Can I customize the countdown banner? ###
 Yes, you can customize the Display Text as well as the Background and Text colors from the WooCommerce General settings tab.